jwl-7/c0de_gr1nd/python_explanations/sort_almost_sorted_array.md

 # Sort an Almost-Sorted Array
-Write a program which takes as input a very long sequence of numbers and prints the numbers in sorted order.
-Each number is at most _k_ away from its correctly sorted position.
+Given an array of numbers, where each element is at most _k_ away from its sorted position, sort the array.

 ## Examples
 ```